On this page

 There is no specific start-up information program for young people, who can instead access a large variety of general offers.
 The Youth Portal (Jugendportal) provides them with a comprehensive list of points of advice and funding opportunities, and is printing a brochure on financial tips and pitfalls.

 In 2010, the Austrian government launched the one-stop-shop Business Service Portal (Unternehmensserviceportal, USP) which provides information on setting up and running a business in Austria.
 Furthermore, the Federal Ministry for Digital and Economic Affairs offers broad information for business start-ups.
-The Ministry’s business start-up service also acts as a link to a number of other institutions offering services to business starters (e.g. Public Employment Service,Junior Chamber Austria, the liberal professions, Austrian Business Agency ABA).
+The Ministry’s business start-up service also acts as a link to a number of other institutions offering services to business starters (e.g. Public Employment Service,Junior Chamber Austria (Junge Wirtschaft), the liberal professions, Austrian Business Agency ABA).
 Furthermore, the public promotional bank Austria Wirtschaftsservice GmbH (aws) helps with financing and/or funding questions.

 Moreover, the Public Employment Service (Arbeitsmarktservice, AMS) supports unemployed persons who wish to become self-employed and start up their own business.
 The potential young entrepreneur may take advantage of start-up counselling with a qualified consulting firm and acquire the requisite qualifications (project management, business development, etc.) in training courses and continuing education measures paid for by the AMS.
 In addition, the programme also includes a feasibility check of the business idea and follow-up counselling after the business has been successfully launched.
 As a rule, the programme extends over a period of six to nine months at the most.